Speed is crucial for the success of an eCommerce site. It not only improves customer experience, but it directly impacts conversions and sales.

 Alternatively, you can use an image compression plugin for WordPress.
 These plugins automatically optimize your product image size for better site performance.

 Aside from image compression, the image file type you choose can also help.
-For example, JPEG images are better for images that have a lot of colors, whereas PNG images are better for transparent images.
+For example, we find that JPEG is a better format for images that have a lot of colors, whereas PNG images are better for transparent images.

 6. Use a DNS Level Website Firewall